darachm/itermae/README.md

 TODO THIS needs to be tested cleaned up, just skeletoning now

 1. You can clone this repo, or download just the `itermae.py` script and run it.
-    You'll need to install what's in `REQUIREMENTS`, so `python3 -m pip install REQUIREMENTS`.
+    You'll need to install what's in `requirements.txt`, so `python3 -m pip install -r requirements.txt` will do that.
 1. You can use [Singularity](syslab.org) to pull and run a [Singularity image of itermae.py](), where everything is already installed.
     This is recommended.